 New research has shown that special dyes can be used during surgery to highlight important structures and pathology.
 By injecting a safe dye during the procedure, we are able to see additional information relating to the surgery eg the bloodflow to important organs as well as glands which may be diseased.
 In colorectal surgery, research has shown that use of such dyes may lead to fewer complications.

 The London Clinic has a state-of-the-art machine which allows surgeons to use a special dye in colorectal surgery.
 Mr Chand is one of the most experienced surgeons in the world using such dyes both in clinical practise and research.
 Mr Chand is also currently lead investigator on a number of trials to investigate how to better identify anatomy and pathology using fluorescent dyes.
 These are registered with REC.
+An example of this surgery can be found here

 Complex conditions are best managed by a multidisciplinary team whereby experts form different fields are able to input into the best treatment strategy.
 Mr Chand is a firm believer in such an approach to offer his patients optimal care and consideration.
 His practise often involves input from other affiliated specialities.
 A combined approach to healthcare has been consistently shown to improve patient satisfaction and outcomes.
 All patients with complex disease are discussed within a multidisciplinary forum.
 This will give you reassurance the your case is discussed with leading experts in the field to give you the optimal treatment plan